completium/completium-dapp-first/README.md

   * network
   * endpoint

 Settings data is managed as global storage by [constate](https://www.npmjs.com/package/constate).
-The settings panel is used in the [Idrea Box](https://completium.com/docs/dapp-ideabox/) DApp.
+The settings panel is used in the [Idea Box](https://completium.com/docs/dapp-ideabox/) DApp.

 ## Available Scripts